 Neonatal Breathing Mismanagement | Birth Injury Practice Area

-Neonatal ventilation is very complex.
-Some infants need help breathing after birth, requiring either resuscitation, intubation or several other forms of less-invasive breathing assistance.
-This requires that medical personnel properly monitor CO2 and oxygen levels, blood acidity levels, ventilation pressures and other factors very precisely in order to make sure that the baby is receiving the proper gases in correct proportions.
-Improper ventilation can result in retinopathy of prematurity (which leads to childhood blindness), lung injury, oxygen deprivation-related injury, PVL, collapsed lungs and other health issues.
+Some infants need help breathing after birth, requiring either resuscitation, intubation, or several other forms of less invasive breathing assistance.
+Medical professionals must carefully monitor CO2 and oxygen levels, blood acidity, ventilation pressures, and other factors in order to make sure that the baby receives the proper gases in correct proportions.
+Improper ventilation can result in retinopathy of prematurity (which leads to childhood blindness), lung injury, oxygen deprivation-related injury, periventricular leukomalacia (PVL), collapsed lungs, and other health issues (1).

-Because retinopathy of prematurity can cause permanent damage and blindness, the physician and medical team are supposed to administer only enough oxygen to keep the baby’s oxygen level in her blood normal.
-High fluctuations in oxygen levels should be avoided, unless it is an emergency.
-Very close attention must be paid to a premature baby’s O2 levels because too much oxygen can cause ROP (as well lung problems), but too little oxygen may cause permanent brain damage such as hypoxic ischemic encephalopathy (HIE), periventricular leukomalacia (PVL) and cerebral palsy.
+Because retinopathy of prematurity can cause permanent damage and blindness, medical professionals are supposed to administer only enough oxygen to keep the baby’s oxygen in the blood at the normal level.
+High fluctuations in oxygen levels should be avoided unless it is an emergency.
+Medical professionals must pay very close attention to a premature baby’s oxygen levels because too much oxygen can cause ROP (as well lung problems), but too little oxygen may cause permanent brain damage such as hypoxic-ischemic encephalopathy (HIE), periventricular leukomalacia (PVL), and cerebral palsy (5).

-All babies born prematurely should be tested at regular intervals for ROP, especially those who were given supplemental O2.
-Early intervention can prevent the disease from becoming severe or even affecting the baby’s eyesight.
-In addition to prematurity and excess oxygen, other risk factors for ROP include low birth weight, infection and heart defects.
+All babies born prematurely should be tested at regular intervals for ROP, especially those who were given supplemental oxygen (4).
+Early intervention can prevent the disease from becoming severe or affecting the baby’s eyesight.
+In addition to prematurity and excess oxygen, other risk factors for ROP include low birth weight, infection, heart defects, and more (4).

-Invasive ventilation (intubation) with positive pressure (IPPV) is indicated when ONE of the following conditions is present:
+Intubation with positive pressure (IPPV) is indicated when one of the following conditions is present (1):

-- The baby’s blood is acidic.
-This means the pH is abnormally low (< 7.2) and the CO2 in the blood is abnormally high (PaCO2 > 60-65).
+- Respiratory acidosis: A condition in which the baby’s blood is acidic.
+This means the blood’s pH is abnormally low (< 7.2) and the carbon dioxide in the blood is abnormally high (PaCO2 > 60-65 mmHg).

-- The baby has a low level of oxygen in her blood (PaO2 < 50), despite being given supplement O2, OR the baby is requiring a lot of oxygen while on CPAP.
+- Hypoxia: The baby has a low level of oxygen in the blood (PaO2 < 50 mmHg), despite administration of supplemental oxygen, OR the baby requires a lot of oxygen while on CPAP.

 - Respiratory distress syndrome (RDS)